 Along with appeals to logic and critical thinking, essays cover such subjects as same-sex marriage, abortion, climate change, the relationship between government and religion, and between religion and science.
-On the lighter side, McDaniel examines some reasons why the world is unlikely to end in 2012, the music he wants played at his funeral (Queen, Andrew Lloyd Webber, Boito, but definitely not Amazing Grace), and the possibility of actual immortality in a virtual world.
+On the lighter side, McDaniel examines some reasons why the world is unlikely to end in 2012 (he was right, obviously), the music he wants played at his funeral (Queen, Andrew Lloyd Webber, Boito, but definitely not Amazing Grace), and the possibility of actual immortality in a virtual world.

 There is the suggestion that a new political party may be needed.
 Climate change is viewed through a practical lens, which suggests that far more could be accomplished through the use of tax incentives than the usual government instinct of using any crisis as an excuse to wring more money out of the taxpayers.
 The use of existing infrastructure to produce cheap hydrogen is also studied.